Shaping chaos in bilayer graphene cavities: Results

-The rotated cavity shows a qualitatively different behavior.
-As illustrated by Fig.~\ref{FIG2}(c,d) for $\theta=15^\circ$, the $A$ sector remains intermediate with $\langle\tilde r\rangle=0.516$, while the $E$ sector shifts toward Wigner--Dyson correlations with $\langle\tilde r\rangle=0.558$ and a strongly suppressed exponential tail.
-The data are well described by a mixed GOE--GUE interpolation \cite{mehta2004random}(see \textit{Materials and Methods} for the fitting form), demonstrating that lattice--boundary misalignment removes the near-integrable channel present at $\theta=0^\circ$ and drives the spectrum toward fully chaotic statistics.
-The rigidity shows a consistent trend: $\langle\Delta_3\rangle$ decreases to $0.31$ in $A$ and $0.24$ in $E$, approaching the GOE/GUE limits.
+The rotated cavity behaves qualitatively differently from its unrotated counterpart in respected to its unrotated counterpart.
+As illustrated by Figs.~\ref{FIG2}(c) and (d) for $\theta=15^\circ$, the $A$ sector remains intermediate with $\langle\tilde r\rangle=0.516$, while the $E$ sector shifts toward Wigner--Dyson correlations with $\langle\tilde r\rangle=0.558$ and a strongly suppressed exponential tail.
+This bearing is well characterized by a mixed GOE--GUE interpolation~\cite{mehta2004random} described in \textit{Materials and Methods}.
+It demonstrates that lattice--boundary misalignment lifts up the near-integrability present at $\theta=0^\circ$, and generally drives the spectrum toward fully chaotic statistics.
+Consistently, the spectral rigidity mirrors the gap-ratio trend: the average rigidity $\langle\Delta_3\rangle$ drops toward the GOE/GUE limits under the considered rotation, attaining values of $0.31$ in the sector $A$ ($\langle \Delta_3 \rangle_{\rm GOE} \approx 0.319$) and $0.24$ in the sector $E$ ($\langle \Delta_3 \rangle_{\rm GUE} \approx 0.184$), which reaffirms fact on the subspace time-reversal symmetry above.

-Fig.~\ref{fig:FIG3} summarizes the evolution with rotation angle.
-In the $A$ sector, one branch remains in the intermediate (semi-Poisson-like) regime across all angles, while the branch that is Poisson-like at $\theta=0^\circ$ and $30^\circ$ rapidly increases toward Wigner--Dyson values as $\theta$ departs from these commensurate alignments.
-In the $E$ sector, $\langle\tilde r\rangle$ increases more steadily and approaches the GOE/GUE range over a broad interval of angles.
-The averaged rigidity $\langle\Delta_3\rangle$ exhibits the same overall trend, shown in Fig.~\ref{fig:FIG3}(b), indicating that the enhancement of chaotic correlations is robust and does not require fine tuning of $\theta$.
+Figure~\ref{fig:FIG3} summarizes the evolution across the rotation angle $\theta$.
+In the $A$ sector, two branches are observed, as shown in Fig.~\ref{fig:FIG3}(a), arising from a symmetry change induced by rotation.
+For intermediate angles $0^\circ < \theta < 30^\circ$, the two branches (lines 1 and 2) overlap, indicating semi-Poisson–like behavior.
+At the commensurate alignment of the BLG lattice occurring when $\theta=0^\circ$ and $\theta = 30^\circ$, a clear distinction nevertheless emerges: while the branch corresponding to line 1 remains semi-Poisson–like, line 2 becomes Poissonian.
+In the $E$ sector, the gap ratio $\langle\tilde r\rangle$ ncreases markedly from the semi-Poissonian values at $\theta=0^\circ$ and $\theta = 30^\circ$ to the GOE/GUE range over intermediate angles.

+As shown in Fig.~\ref{fig:FIG3}(b), the averaged rigidity $\langle\Delta_3\rangle$, which probes long-range spectral correlations, exhibits the similar overall trend as the gap ratio exploring the short-range spectral correlations.
+However, in contrast to the gap-ratio analysis, both branches of the $A$ sector fall on the GOE line rather than the semi-Poissonian one, while the $E$ sector clearly aligns with the GUE limit instead of interpolating between GOE and GUE.
+This provides a clearer manifestation of the differing time-reversal symmetry properties discussed earlier for these subspaces.
+Taken together, these results of gap ratio and spectral rigidity indicate that the chaos induced by the cavity rotation is robust and does not require fine-tuning of the rotation angle $\theta$.